 Savona opened its doors in Gulph Mills, PA in 1997, offering diners a rich menu of seafood, shellfish towers, and fresh fish in an ultra-formal, elegant dining atmosphere.
 To provide Savona a competitive edge and combat the recessive economy in 2008, Savona created a second, casual fare menu where diners could experience the same high-quality food and service but at a lower price point.

 Today, Savona’s two menus merge into one, officially marrying the comfort of casual dining with the sophistication and high-quality service model of formal dining.
-From the same menu, guests can choose between casual fare, such as wood-fired pizza and salad, or more sophisticated fare, such as Dover sole, first cut veal chops, or even a mix of the two.
-All guests will still be offered a complimentary amuse-bouche and treated to table-side service elements in a casual relaxed atmosphere.
+From the same menu, guests can choose between casual fares, such as wood-fired pizza and salad, or more sophisticated fare, such as Dover sole, first cut veal chops, or even a mix of the two.
+All guests will still be offered a complimentary amuse-bouche and treated to table-side service elements in a casual, relaxed atmosphere.

 “I have been at Savona for almost 20 years.
 I’m excited to offer guests an array of choices on one menu rather than separating them into two.
 This menu, matched with the attention to detail we provide in the front of the house, is fine dining reinvented,” states Executive Chef, co-owner, Andrew Masciangelo.

-- Chef Jose Garces 24 Wood Fired Fare
+- Chef Jose Garces 24 Wood-Fired Fare

 - Fogo De Chão Philly's Brazilian Steakhouse

-- New Delhi Philladelphia's Oldest Indian Restaurant
+- New Delhi Philadelphia's Oldest Indian Restaurant

 - Txotx at Tinto Fall Cider and Tapas